PaxIgnis/Game_Programming_CIS4820/readme.txt

 Perlin noise code was copied from https://gist.github.com/nowl/828013 Professor gave permission to use code for the perlin noise from Wikipedia or other sources.

-The makefile was updated to include 2 new .c (and .h) files: helper.c and perlin.calculations Most of functions have been moved to the helper.c file.
+The makefile was updated to include 2 new .c (and .h) files: helper.c and perlin.c Most of the new functions have been moved to the helper.c file.

 *** END ***